Spinach Nutrition (Spinach

 pressing against it gently with a spoon to remove any

 excess water.
-Spinach can be used in many different ways
+It can be used in different ways and in

 Health